DataDog/kics/documentation/rules/terraform/gcp/project_wide_ssh_keys_are_enabled_in_vm_instances.md

 ### Description

  This check ensures that Google Compute Engine VM instances have project-wide SSH keys blocked by setting the metadata attribute `block-project-ssh-keys` to `"TRUE"`.
 Without this setting, anyone with project-level SSH key access can connect to the VM, increasing the risk of unauthorized access and making it harder to manage individual SSH permissions.
-For a secure configuration, define the attribute in your Terraform as follows:
+For a secure configuration, define the attribute in your Terraform configuration as follows:

 ```
 metadata = {